New to invention? Here’s a quick guide to what matters

 Roll up your sleeves and get stuck in

-Invention ideas are ten a penny.
-It’s what you do with your idea that makes you an inventor.
-Inventors who don’t recognise this, and expect someone else to wave a magic wand over their idea, are not going to succeed.
-Involve other people by all means – see Build a team below – but most invention projects are so personal that if there is no effort from you, nothing will happen.
+Ideas are ten a penny – it’s what you do with them that matters.
+Inventors who expect someone else to pick them up and carry them won’t succeed.
+Involve other people by all means – see Build a team below – but most invention projects are so personal that if you don’t lead, nothing will happen.

 No one buys anything just because it’s an invention.
-If your invention doesn’t offer you, a company or an investor a profitable business opportunity it will struggle to get anywhere.
-If you can’t make a good business case for your invention, don’t be surprised if no one wants to know.
+If you can’t make a convincing business case for your invention, don’t be surprised if no one wants to know.
 For most of your invention project you’ll need to be more entrepreneur than inventor.

 Build a team

-Once your invention project gets serious, you’ll need other people to supply skills you don’t have.
+Once your invention project gets serious, you’ll need other people to supply skills and time you don’t have.
 Also, many investors are put off if they find one person trying to do everything, because that means the project isn’t resilient.
-So build a project team – even if it’s just you plus one other – to spread the load and demonstrate sound management.
+So build a project team – even if it’s just you plus one other – to spread the load and demonstrate effective management.

-Any new business venture is risky, but invention development is riskier than most because there are more unknowns.
-So in everybody’s interest, including yours, do everything you can to identify and minimise risk.
+Invention development is riskier than most new business ventures because there are more unknowns.
+So in everybody’s best interest, including yours, do everything you can to identify and minimise risk.
 And make sure everyone knows you’re doing it.
-Come across as too confident and gung-ho and potential partners, investors, suppliers etc consider you too reckless or naive, they won’t support you.
+Come across as too confident and gung-ho and potential partners, investors etc may consider you a risk too far.

 Be willing to learn and adapt